-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 - Overall, we rate the Lansing State Journal Least Biased based on factual news reporting with a slight left lean in editorial bias.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 Founded in 1855, The Lansing State Journal is a daily broadsheet newspaper published in Lansing, Michigan.
-The current publisher is Timothy Gruber.

 Funded by / Ownership